zdravkov/kendo-docs/getting-started/web/window/overview.md

 If form data is validated on the server, we recommend submitting via AJAX, so that the Window remains visible and any validation messages are displayed seamlessly.

 The above remarks only apply to the case when the Window is *not* using an `iframe`.

+## Destroying a Kendo UI Window

+Unlike most other widgets, the Kendo UI Window is **completely removed from the DOM** when [destroyed](/getting-started/widgets#destroying-kendo-ui-widgets).
+This means that the element, from which it was initialized, no longer exists on the page, so a new Window instance can be created only from another element.